-Typically, major impacts from a severe storm are to transportation and loss of utilities.
-Most storms move into Washington from the Pacific Ocean.
+Typically, severe storms impact transportation and cause utility loss.
+Most storms move into Oregon from the Pacific Ocean.

-The following severe storm elements are considered for this profile (using National Weather Service definitions):
+The following are severe storm elements (using National Weather Service definitions):

 Storms with sustained winds of 40 mph or gusts of 58 mph or greater, not caused by thunderstorms, expected to last for an hour or more.